 Here are some features to look for:

 Dispatchers are the brain of a field service company.
 Moreover, they must juggle task urgency, timelines, and team schedules while scheduling reports/tasks for technicians.
 Automating and governing these tasks makes building a solid schedule easier for dispatchers.
-As a result of automated scheduling tools, dispatchers can also manage emergent situations with ease and make quick decisions.
+As a result of automated scheduling tools, dispatchers can also easily manage emergent situations and make quick decisions.

 Here are some features to look for: